Rum Runner: ’89 Pete 379

 “As the colors and simple thought of a pirate’s bandana broke through,” reminisces his sister-in-law, Sherry Martinez, “the life of the truck began.
 The driver became the pirate and the truck his treasure chest.”

-The transformation drove the entire Martinez clan to pitch in and go for the gold, much like Captain Jack Black’s quest for treasure in the movies.
+The transformation drove the entire Martinez clan to pitch in and go for the gold, much like Captain Jack Sparrow’s quest for treasure in the movies.

 While Espinoza worked feverishly on the cab and sleeper illustrations, Rubio, with the help of other family members, went about custom painting and pinstriping the fenders, rails and fuel tanks and fabricating a visor and rear light bar — all in the back yard of their modest Mira Loma ranchette.